‘Teen Mom 2’s Kailyn Lowry’s Baby Daddy Has Already Made An Appearance On The Show

 Teen Mom 2‘s Kailyn Lowry has been notoriously quiet about the identity of her third child’s father, but finally revealed it was classmate Chris Lopez yesterday after getting annoyed with all of the crazy tabloid headlines.
-And while some outlets are reporting that the show is begging him to appear on the currently filming Season 8 of Teen Mom 2, it appears he already has been on the show.
+Moreover, while some outlets are reporting that the show is begging him to appear on the currently filming Season 8 of Teen Mom 2, it appears he already has been on the show.

 Evidently, when Kailyn Lowry’s ex-husband, Javi Marroquin, returned from deployment in season 7B of Teen Mom 2, he complained about “some dude” living in his house with Kail and their son Lincoln.
 That “dude” was none other than Chris Lopez.

 Lopez also appears in a scene that Kailyn Lowry shared with ex, Jo Rivera, the father of her elder son, Isaac.
 However, his face was blurred as he didn’t sign any release papers due to wanting to keep his identity hidden.
-But now, it looks like the secret’s out.
+However, now, it looks like the secret’s out.

 It also appears it was never a secret to the cast members of Teen Mom 2.
 When the news dropped that Chris was the father of Kailyn Lowry’s baby, her ex-husband, Javi Marroquin, complained that everyone kept tweeting to him as though it was news.
 However, the dad of one says he already knew.